neelsmith/nomisma/README.md

 ## Using, building, testing

 `nomisma` is compiled for both the JVM and ScalaJS using scala versions 2.11 and 2.12.
-A binary distribution is not yet available.
+Binaries for all platforms are available from jcenter.

+If you are using `sbt`, include `Resolver.jcenterRepo` in your list of resolvers

+    resolvers += Resolver.jcenterRepo

+and add this to your library dependencies:

+    "edu.holycross.shot.cite" %%% "nomisma" % VERSION

+For maven, ivy or gradle equivalents, refer to <https://bintray.com/neelsmith/maven/nomisma>.

 `nomisma` is built using [sbt](http://www.scala-sbt.org/).
 To build from source and test, use normal `sbt` commands (`compile`, `test` ...).